 All new 35mm film offered for sale today has DX encoding on the canister.
 This allows electronically controlled cameras to automatically detect and set the ISO of the canister loaded into the camera.

 The ISO (ASA) on the Olympus OM-2n must be set manually.
 So DX-coding isn’t going to be of any use.

 Olympus OM-2n Resources

 Where to Get 35mm Film Developed?

-There are only a few possibilities for where to have film processed.
-For a more in-depth discussion of the possibilities, read my article on Where to Get Film Developed.
+There are a few choices for where to have 35mm film processed.
+For a more comprehensive explanation of the options look at my article on Where to Get Film Developed.

-WARNING: Film doesn't get processed locally at big box stores and pharmacies.
-They mail the film off to be developed by a separate company.
-This means that, you won’t be given your processed negatives back.
+WARNING: Pharmacies and big box stores no longer develop film at the store.
+They send the film off to be developed by a 3rd party.
+Consequently, you won’t get your processed negatives back.